 During short path distillation, raw oil is heated in a flask under vacuum.
 Commonly, a magnetic stirring hot plate is used in conjunction with the short path apparatus.
 In short path distillation, crude oil is exposed to heat and a deep vacuum.
 To begin, heat is introduced through a mantle in order for the THC cannabinoid and terpenes to evaporate.
 The vacuum ensures there is no oxygen in the flask and THC can boil quicker and at a lower temperature.
 Oxygen and high temperatures promotes oxidation and degradation of the material.

-If you're looking to purify your product even more, turn to fractional distillation attachments or complete turnkey extraction units.
+To purify the product even more, turn to fractional distillation attachments or complete turnkey extraction units.
 Fractions are a fancy name for chemicals.
 Each fraction has a different boiling point known as volatility.
 A long column in between the heated feeding vessel and the condenser can be added to separate other components including terpenes for later use in the product.
 Located in the center, the condenser provides a short path for vapor to travel to just like in short path distillation.
-An additional external condenser attachment can collect terpenes and any other materials that are left so that you can reintroduce flavor back into your product.
+An additional external condenser attachment can collect terpenes and any other materials that are left so that they can be reintroduced back into the product.
 A cold trap is used to maintain low and chilled levels to store these terpenes.

-Depending on your final product, you may desire to perform more distillation rounds to ensure you've ensured you know how to make THC distillate.
+Depending on the final product, one may want to perform more distillation rounds to ensure they’re ensured they know how to make THC distillate.
 More distillation rounds mean more substances and impurities are removed from the final product.
-When distilling cannabis compounds use the following boiling point temperatures for fractional distillation:
+When distilling cannabis compounds, extractors use the following boiling point temperatures for fractional distillation:

 - THC 157 degrees Celsius